Cosmology of Cubic Poincar\'e Gauge gravity: Cosmological analysis

 In this section, we will assume that hypermomentum corrections are very small and hence, one can neglect their effects.
 This means that we assume that the microstructure of matter does not affect the dynamics of cosmology and matter is fully described by the standard perfect fluid sector.
 This means that the conservation equation~\eqref{conserv1} becomes the standard one with its right hand side not affecting the dynamics of the fluid.

 In this case, the connection FLRW equations take the form of algebraic equations for \(T_1\) and \(T_2\).
 These equations can be solved in four different ways for arbitrary values of the constants \(h_i\).
 Substituting these solutions into the FLRW equations reveals that the system's dynamics split into two distinct branches.
 However, setting \(h_1 = 0\) reduces these branches to a single one, simplifying the dynamics of the model to depend solely on the parameters \(m_S\) and \(h_{13}\).
 Note that one cannot choose $h_{13}=0$ without setting $h_1=0$ due to the condition~\eqref{quartic}.
+To note, this is also the limit in which this branch becomes $\Lambda$CDM.

 Therefore, the free parameters in our MCMC analyses are the Hubble constant $H_0$, the present-day matter density parameter $\Omega_{m,0}$, and the model-specific parameters $h_{13}$ and $m_S$.
-The posterior distributions of these parameters are shown in Figure~\ref{fig:branch_1}, which also includes the nuisance parameter $M$ associated with the supernova dataset.
+The posterior distributions of these parameters are shown in Fig.~\ref{fig:branch_1}, which show fairly Gaussian behaviour except for the $m_S$ parameter which suffers a steep decline at very high values.
 These posteriors are derived using three different dataset combinations: CC+SN, CC+SN+DESI, and CC+DESI.
-The corresponding numerical results are presented in Table~\ref{tab:model1_outputs}.
+The corresponding numerical results are presented in Table~\ref{tab:model1_outputs}, where the mass $m_S$ is found to have very high values showing super-Planckian in terms of their field values.

 The most prominent effect observed in the posterior distributions is the influence of the supernova data, which shifts the inferred value of $H_0$ to higher values.
 Another notable feature—especially when all three datasets are combined—is the anti-correlation between $H_0$ and $\Omega_{m,0}$.
 This behaviour is physically expected, as the matter density decreases with the expansion of the Universe.
 In addition, the parameter $M$, which encodes the absolute magnitude of Type Ia SN, is found to be consistent with values reported in the literature.